alexiusvdt/pig-dice-coop/README.md

 code: PlayerAssignId()
 output: key value(id)

 describes newGame()

-test: it will create two player objects & reset
+test: it will create a player object & reset
 code: newGame()
-code: player1 {} & player 2{}
+code: player1 {}

 <!-- proposed/future tests -->
 <!-- test: it will create a player object with a name element